-Some riders prefer to ride without a fender and to prevent dirt and debris to getting in your shoes or hitting your legs they install a smaller fender.
-3DWay a Floater Shack brand has the biggest selection of these wedge styles of fenders.
-Our favorite is the Wedge Pro Fender it’s a slick looking accessory and comes in a variety of colors to keep your board looking fresh.
+Some riders prefer riding without a fender and to prevent dirt and debris to getting in your shoes or hitting your legs they install a smaller fender.
+3DWay a Floater Shack brand has the biggest selection of these small low type of fenders.
+Our favorite is the Shorty Fender it’s a slick looking accessory and comes in a variety of colors to keep your board looking fresh.

 So yeah, buy a fender already… It’s needed!